fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/3d-printer.md

 ### 5. Finishing / Assembly

-Often much easier to print a model in 2 parts and assemble Surface finishing
+* Often much easier to print a model in 2 parts and assemble
-Bosdging
+* Surface finishing
+* Bodging